Update on changes to the statutory financial reporting framework

 - the External Reporting Board (XRB) is determining which standards apply for entities required to prepare financial statements in accordance with GAAP.

 The XRB is issuing standards across three sectors - for-profit entities, public benefit entities in the public sector, and other public benefit entities (referred to as ‘not-for-profit’ entities), with up to four different tiers for reporting within each sector.
-The XRB has five project streams to finalise the accounting standards framework, with two projects now complete and the remaining three in progress.
+The XRB has five project streams to finalise the accounting standards framework, with four projects now complete.

 Updates on the status of the project are included in the following documents: